 Your organisation will have data like this scattered across its systems.
 It just takes some creative thinking and technical wrangling to unlock.
 But once you have a dataset replete with skills indicators, you can move on to...

 Synthesise all your data and draw it together into a relevant, robust, flexible and extensible skills framework.
-In our experience, this tends to be 30-100 skills.
+In our experience of helping businesses with their upskilling programmes, this tends to be 30-100 skills.
 The skills need to cover the business priorities today, as a minimum.
 They also need definitions, either accurate description in natural language or skills graphs (see the curiosity pyramid below).
 They need to be believed in by business partners (and ideally you’ll have a champion per skill high up in the organisation).
 They may include some levelling.

 Determine and define each skill.
 Take curiosity, for example.
 There’s a lot of interest in this right now when it comes to upskilling as skills like learning to learn and learning agility gain popularity.
 But what does curiosity mean in the language of your business?
 There’s no objective right or wrong.
 The only misstep you can make here is to not define the skill or behaviour at all.
 Here’s one interpretation of curiosity.